-Although this doesn’t have to be your first place to go with your music, this could be something to consider, even in an early stage.
-And do not worry. uploading and adding to Spotify and iTunes can be done through services like CDBaby, Tunecore, and Routenote, just to name a few.
+Although this doesn’t have to be your first place to go with your music, this could be something to consider, even at an early stage.
+And do not worry.
+Uploading and adding to Spotify and iTunes can be done through services like CDBaby, Tunecore, and Routenote, just to name a few.

-I personally would recommend Routenote.
-Not only because I am very happy with their service, also because they are free.
+I would recommend Routenote.
+Not only because I am pleased with their service, but also because they are free.

 Yep, you don’t have to pay to get your music on iTunes or Spotify, just sign up on Routenote by clicking this link and you’re good to go.

 Your music will be added to Google Play, Napster, Shazam and tons more.

 Your music needs to be as professional mixed and mastered as possible.

 If you do not know how to do that, find someone who can help you with that, or take a course in mixing and mastering your music.
 It is not super complicated, but you have to know what you are doing to get the best results.

 Don’t just put any demo on there; it will not give the best user experience.
 Promoting a demo on Spotify is not going to get you the same results as a full high-quality album.